 Best Bokashi Composting Bin

-At a very basic level, all you need to get set up for bokashi composting is a good quality bokashi bin and bokashi bran.
-When considering bokashi compost reviews, the best bokashi bins are ones that create a tight seal, allowing an effective fermentation process.
+At a very basic level, all you need to get started with Bokashi composting is a good quality Bokashi bin and Bokashi bran.
+From my own experience, when I was using one in my London apartment, the best Bokashi bins were the ones with a tight seal.
+This is crucial for ensuring an effective fermentation process, especially when you’re composting indoors.

 About the Author